NuclearOreo/prettyText/README.md

 # Pretty Text

-A CLI tool to covert any image you have to ASCII Art
+A CLI tool to covert any image you have to an ASCII representation

 - Help output